On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Noise-based systems

-Assumption~\hypref{HypPrelimit} implies that Equation~\eqref{EqLimitFP} possesses a unique solution for almost all (with respect to products of $\gamma_{0}$) probability measures of empirical measure form.
+Assumption (A2) implies that (\ref{EqLimitFP}) possesses a unique solution for almost all (with respect to products of $\gamma_{0}$) probability measures of empirical measure form.
 Such probability measures are therefore in the domain of definition of the mapping $\mu_{\ast|\mathcal{D}}$.
-According to Assumption~\hypref{HypLimit}, also all probability measures $\gamma$ with finite $\gamma_{0}$-relative entropy are in the domain of definition of $\mu_{\ast|\mathcal{D}}$, which is continuous at any such $\gamma$ in the topology of weak convergence.
+According to assumption (A3), also all probability measures $\gamma$ with finite $\gamma_{0}$-relative entropy are in the domain of definition of $\mu_{\ast|\mathcal{D}}$, which is continuous at any such $\gamma$ in the topology of weak convergence. \begin{thrm} Grant \textup{(A1)--(A3)}.
+Then the sequence $(\mu^{N})_{N\in\mathbb {N}}$ satisfies the large deviation principle with good rate function $I\dvtx\mathcal{P}(\mathcal{X}) \rightarrow[0,\infty]$ given by